Battle of Montenegro: Battle

-A Bolivian source says there were 260 Bolivian troops, tired after marching for twenty days through rough country, opposed to 800 Argentinians.
+A Bolivian source says there were 260 Bolivian troops, tired after marching for 20 days through rough country, opposed to 800 Argentinians.
 The Argentine version says Bolivian forces numbered about 1,500 infantry and 400 cavalry, and the Argentinians had about 750 men in total.
-On 24 June 1838, the day of the battle, the Argentinians learned of the defeat of their compatriots in Iruya, causing some of the infantry to desert.
+On 24 June 1838, the day of the battle, the Argentinians learned of the defeat of their compatriots in the Battle of Iruya, causing some of the infantry to desert.
 Paz decided to retreat through a narrow gorge, pursued by the Bolivians.
 He took a stand on the slope of Cuyambuyo.
-His main force was a rifle squadron, a company of Argentinian Cuirassiers and one hundred and fifty infantry under the command of Lieutenant Colonel Manuel Ubierna.
+His main force was a rifle squadron, a company of Argentinian Cuirassiers and 150 infantry under the command of Lieutenant Colonel Manuel Ubierna.

 At the start of the battle, the force of infantry from Puna defected to the Bolivians and fought against their former companions.
-The Bolivians charged several times, managing to divide the Argentinian force, but the struggle continued for five hours.
+The Bolivians charged several times, managing to divide the Argentinian force, but the struggle continued for 5 hours.